JanHerca/urantiapedia/output/wikijs/article/Michelle_Klimesh/Questions_About_Being_Human.md

 > Everywhere
 > Everywhere

-CS Lewis described the earth as enemy-occupied territory.
+C.S.
+Lewis described the earth as enemy-occupied territory.
 There is no doubt that Urantia is a tough neighborhood.
 Lucifer’s betrayal was followed by Adam and Eve’s default, which was followed by the torture and murder of our Creator Son... clearly, this is not a normal planet.

 We face horrific problems.